 Parents of children with EAL are encouraged to take an active role in the life of the school and to feel confident in approaching the school and asking for clarification if necessary.
-Parents are kept informed of their child's progress through bi-annual parent consultations and reports.
+Parents are kept informed of their child's progress through parent consultations and reports.
 We operate an 'open door' policy.
-The Head of LS can always be contacted via the School Secretary.
+The Head of LS can always be contacted via the School Secretary or by using her direct school email.